Insulating a problem wall or room that is constantly uncomfortable makes a lot of sense, but there are some things you need to keep in mind.

 - The problem could move to another area of your home.
 You thought you fixed the cold walls in your living room, but now you’re noticing more cold drafts in your bathroom.
 This is stack effect.
 Basically, the air finds its way in and moves throughout the house anywhere it can get.
 So, if you insulate the wall in your living room, that air will move around to the next uninsulated wall or uninsulated room.

 - Geography can play a role in your home’s comfort.
-Did you know the north and west sides of your home can be colder than the rest of the house?
+Did you know the north side is colder and the west side of your home can be hotter than the rest of the house?
 These are also the areas of your home that can allow that air movement you don’t want inside.
 If you only insulate the north wall, the outside cold air can still get in through your crawl space, rim joist, or attic.

 If you find that you are going to insulate your home in sections, there’s nothing wrong with that.
 The most important thing to keep in mind is sealing up the building envelope so the air you pay to heat or cool stays inside while those outside temperatures stay out where they belong.